 ‘Sudden Light’ by Dante Gabriel Rossetti was written in the early 1950s.
 It was not published until Rossetti’s volume, Poems: An Offering to Lancashire was released.
 Rossetti chose to separate the text into three stanzas of five lines, or quintains.
 He has also structured them with a consistent rhyme scheme that follows a pattern of ababa cdcdc efefe.
 This looping pattern ties in directly with the theme of repetition which is present in the text.

 A reader should also take note of the use of indention.
 The line indention corresponds with the end rhymes.
 For example, all the “-ell” end rhyme lines of the first stanza are moved inward.
 This choice helps to emphasize the sing-song like sound pattern.

 Rossetti also makes use of repetition in the phrases he uses.
 For instance, the first line of each of the three stanzas utilizes the word “before.”
 They all speak on the remembering of a certain experience which seems to be happening again.

 Summary of Sudden Light

 The poem begins with the speaker stating that he knows he has “been here before.”
-By the end of the first stanza it is clear that “here” is in a house near the ocean.
+By the end of the first stanza, it is clear that “here” is in a house near the ocean.
 There are no further details provided as to the precise location.
-More importantly than the scene is who he is with.
+More importantly, the scene is who he is with.

-The sights, sounds, and smells of the scene remind of something he can’t quite place.
-He comes to the conclusion that he has lived this moment before alongside the intended listener of this piece.
+The sights, sounds, and smells of the scene reminded of something he can’t quite place.
+He comes to the conclusion that he has lived this moment before alongside the intended listener of ‘Sudden Light’.

 Analysis of Sudden Light